johnienguyen26/Cybersecurity-Homelabs/Lab-02-Sysmon/README.md

-# Windows 10 Sysmon-Lab
+# Windows 10 Sysmon

 ## Objective

-The Objective of this lab is to familiarize myself with enhancing endpoint visibility on a Windows 10 system by deploying and configuring system monitoring to capture detailed host-based telemetry.
+The objective of this lab is to familiarize myself with enhancing endpoint visibility on a Windows 10 system by deploying and configuring system monitoring to capture detailed host-based telemetry.

    - Process creation
    - Network connections